mwoods79/mwoods79.github.com/_posts/2013-04-04-think-twice-before-you-return-a-hash.md

 After about 20 minutes I had only refactored a couple of methods.
 I was on the spot and couldn't figure out what was wrong.
-I kept gravitating towards the the big method but didn't know how to break it apart.
+I kept gravitating towards the the big methods but didn't know how to break it apart.

 Here is the code.